Ktt-Development/docs.kttdevelopment.com/webdir/configuration/permissions.md

 The `connection-limit` option determines how many simultaneous sessions a user can have. `0` means no connections allowed and `-1` means unlimited.

+All plugins have access to the users options (read only).

 ```yml
 groups: